chaisu1978/bargainbuddy/README.md

 To run the backend with Docker, you need to have Docker installed on your machine.
 You can install Docker from [here](https://docs.docker.com/get-docker/).

 1. Clone the repository
-2. Navigate to the `backend` directory
+2. Navigate to the repository's root directory directory
 3. Run the following command to build the Docker image:

    ```bash